lasp/adamant/README.md

  1. Provide a technical solution that addresses the unique challenges of spacecraft flight software, with a focus on performance
  2. Allow for direct, verbatim code reuse from project to project to reduce development costs and increase reliability

-The framework is used by first creating a model of the software in [YAML](https://yaml.org/) based domain specific language.
+The framework is used by first creating a model of the software in [YAML](https://yaml.org/)-based domain specific language.
 This model defines a set of components and describes how they are connected together.

  ![`Adamant Component and Connector Diagram`](doc/img/assembly.png "Adamant Component and Connector Diagram")